dustinandrews/InventionHackSharp/README.md

  - Consider changing the MegaDungeon namespaces.
 (MegaDungeon is my own fork where I will develop my unique game.)
  - ~~Remove NumSharp since it's incomplete and much slower for this use than plain C#.~~ Done!

+## Change-log:
+    11/17/2019 - Callanh has upgraded the Invention nuget to support this project!
+Accepted pull request and added some multi-targeting to keep Nunit tests working since it doesn't support netstandard yet.

 ## Backstory
 After stumbling on [Pathos](https://pathos.azurewebsites.net/) the Nethack Reboot I learned that the author, Callan Hodgskin, built it on top of a code-first API capable of building for Windows, iOS, Android and Linux.
 I checked out the API and found it to be excellent.
 It re-ignited my desire to create a roguelike.
 I also want to promote Invention as a platform, so I created this repository as a basic starting point for roguelike developers who want to program in C#.